We held the IGL Winter Research Meeting on Wednesday, 6 December 2017, co-hosted by the World Bank in Washington, D.C.

-Please note we will also be holding a PhD Workshop on the day before the Meeting, Tuesday 5 December for PhD students interested in learning more about and doing experimental research in this field.
-Should you be interested in attending, please get in touch with us at email@example.com.
+We also hosted a PhD Workshop on the day before the Meeting, Tuesday, 5 December for PhD students interested in learning more about and doing experimental research in this field.

-The day will include an overview session on experimental research in the field, the opportunity to hear from policymakers working in this space on some of their key policy questions, a workshop, and a final keynote by David McKenzie.
+The day included an overview session on experimental research in the field, the opportunity to hear from policymakers working in this space on some of their key policy questions, a workshop, and a final keynote by David McKenzie.

 Call for Abstracts is now closed

 We invited researchers to submit abstracts for research to be presented at the Research Meeting.
 We welcomed empirical research that provides evidence on the best approaches to increase innovation, support high-growth entrepreneurship and accelerate business growth.
 More specifically, we encouraged abstracts on design-stage, ongoing and completed randomised controlled trials (RCTs), as well as abstracts for review papers synthesising evidence or drawing on generalizable lessons learned.